tarwn/lessthandot-hugo/blogs/content/posts/2014-06-03-availability-groups-setup-and-configuration-from-a-to-z.md

 [<img class="alignnone size-full wp-image-2708" src="/wp-content/uploads/2014/06/ag21.png" alt="ag21" width="567" height="361" srcset="/wp-content/uploads/2014/06/ag21.png 567w, /wp-content/uploads/2014/06/ag21-300x191.png 300w" sizes="(max-width: 567px) 100vw, 567px" />][21]

-In the Specify Replicas screen, click the Add Replica…button to add the replicas that will be part of the Availability Group.
+In the Specify Replicas screen, click the Add Replica...button to add the replicas that will be part of the Availability Group.

 Make the configuration changes as shown below